bristlemouth/bm_protocol/src/lib/bm_hal/README.md

 * Currently, the API's mirror the ST hal.
 This is a good first step to break dependencies.
 But these apis' would likely need to change to accomodate other targets in the future.

+* To truly port other targets, there would be more work thank just implementing the HAL api's

+    * for other ST chips: there would need to update src/CMakeLists.txt file to set linker files, memory layout, etc

+    * for other chips: would additionaly need to update compiler and tool chain

+    * ideally, this could all be specified in a configuration file

 # Notes

 * HAL implementations should avoid leaking vendor-specific types in the public API.